National Institutes of Health

 - The primary NIH organization for research on Household Products is the National Institute of Environmental Health Sciences

-Many household products can harm children, pets and the environment if not used and stored correctly.
-Toxic substances in these products can cause harm if inhaled, swallowed or absorbed through the skin.
+Toxic substances in these products can cause harm if inhaled, swallowed, or absorbed through the skin.
 People respond to toxic substances in different ways.
 At high doses a toxic substance might cause birth defects or other serious problems, including brain damage or death.

 To avoid problems, keep products in the containers they come in and use them exactly as the label says.
-Seek medical help if you swallow, inhale or get products on your skin.
+Follow label directions or get medical help if you swallow, inhale or get them on your skin.